Pierre Bourdieu

 In 1981, he joined the Collège de France, following in the footsteps of Raymond Aron, the first sociologist admitted to this prestigious institution.
 During the 1990s, Bourdieu gained recognition beyond academia for his critiques of modern media and his advocacy for anti-globalization.

 Bourdieu became increasingly active in political discussions, opposing neoliberalism and promoting alter-globalization.
-He traveled extensively and gave numerous lectures, making him a well-known and frequently cited sociologist.
+He traveled extensively and gave numerous lectures, which made him a well-known and frequently cited sociologist.

-In 2001, a documentary film by Pierre Carles, tired "La sociologie est un sport de combat" was released in Paris, shedding light on his work.
+In 2001, a documentary film by Pierre Carles, titled "La sociologie est un sport de combat" was released in Paris, about Bourdieu and his work.
 When Bourdieu passed away in January 2002 due to lung cancer, his death got overwhelming attention in the French media.

 Selected Works in English